 Supporting Information 1 (SI-1).
 Introduction: How Low Can We Go?

 The structure of our paper is as follows.
 First, we develop a scenario narrative or storyline of secular trends shaping energy end-use globally to 2050.
 Second, we map the storyline down onto four main energy services comprising daily life in the Global North and South: thermal comfort, consumer goods, mobility, and food.
 Third, we build quantitative estimates of how our scenario narrative affects final energy demand.
 We also estimate the implications of resulting changes in energy-service quality and quantity on intermediate and upstream sectors including public and commercial buildings, manufacturing, construction, freight transport, agriculture and the energy supply.
-Fourth, we use a global integrated assessment framework, MESSAGE-GLOBIOM, to evaluate the consequences of our low energy demand scenario on energy supply and land-use in eleven world regions.
+Fourth, we use a global integrated assessment framework, MESSAGE-GLOBIOM, to evaluate the consequences of our low energy demand scenario on energy supply and land-use.
 We also show that our scenario limits warming to 1.5°C with no overshoot, and has numerous other health and sustainable development benefits.
+We document our scenario in greater detail in the following Sections of this Supporting Information and also provide an online data base with all numerical model results available under the following link: www.xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx_FROM_PETER

+The motivation for the end-use and efficiency focus of our scenario is twofold: First energy end-use has been identified to be the least efficient part of the global energy system with also the largest improvement potentials (Nakicenovic et al., 1990) that translate into significant upstream (energy supply) leverage effects (Figure SI-1-1).
+For instance based on current global energy systems efficiencies (primary to useful energy of some 40%), a unit useful energy conserved via efficiency improvements translates into a reduction of 2.5 units of primary energy.
+Likewise, Cullen and Allwood (2010) have estimated the emission reduction potential from improvements in energy end-use efficiency to be four times larger than efficiency improvement potentials in upstream energy supply.
+Nakicenovic et al., 1990 have complemented traditional energy efficiency calculations by corresponding exergy analysis, extended also to the level of energy service provision which we have also adopted for Figure SI-1-1.
+The corresponding aggregate primary input to services delivered systems efficiency is conservatively estimated at 14% at the global level in 2020, i.e. improving energy efficiency at the service level by one unit yields a reduction in primary inputs by a factor of seven.